beyondgrep/ack2/dev/high-level-principles.md

 * run on Windows as well as Linux/Unix/etc

 * use Perl's default file-handling as far as dealing with files of different encodings

+* be configured entirely from the command-line.  ackrc files will still be merely collections of command-line switches.

 # Incompatibilities with ack 1.x